Matho/server-setup-tutorial/Readme.md

 ## 4 Docker swarm
 The Docker swarm tutorial you can find on [https://docs.docker.com/engine/swarm/swarm-tutorial/](https://docs.docker.com/engine/swarm/swarm-tutorial/)

 The first VPS (`ubuntu1`) will be manager and the second (`ubuntu2`) will be worker.
 The manager can also host websites like the worker, but the manager node will be responsible for request distribution across the cluster.
-The ubuntu1 manager node has private IP 10.0.0.1 and the second node has private IP 10.0.0.2.
+The ubuntu1 manager node has private IP 10.0.0.2 and the second node has private IP 10.0.0.3.

 The following ports must be available for communication between Docker nodes in private network:

 TCP port `2377` for cluster management communications on ubuntu1:
 ```
-$ sudo ufw allow from 10.0.0.2 to any port 2377
+$ sudo ufw allow from 10.0.0.3 to any port 2377
 $ sudo ufw deny 2377
 ```

 on ubuntu2:
 ```
-$ sudo ufw allow from 10.0.0.1 to any port 2377
+$ sudo ufw allow from 10.0.0.2 to any port 2377
 $ sudo ufw deny 2377
 ```

 TCP and UDP port `7946` for communication among nodes on ubuntu1:
 ```
-$ sudo ufw allow from 10.0.0.2 to any port 7946
+$ sudo ufw allow from 10.0.0.3 to any port 7946
 $ sudo ufw deny 7946
 ```

 on ubuntu2:
 ```
-$ sudo ufw allow from 10.0.0.1 to any port 7946
+$ sudo ufw allow from 10.0.0.2 to any port 7946
 $ sudo ufw deny 7946
 ```

 UDP port `4789` for overlay network traffic on ubuntu1:
 ```
-$ sudo ufw allow from 10.0.0.2 to any port 4789
+$ sudo ufw allow from 10.0.0.3 to any port 4789
 $ sudo ufw deny 4789
 ```

 on ubuntu2:
 ```
-$ sudo ufw allow from 10.0.0.1 to any port 4789
+$ sudo ufw allow from 10.0.0.2 to any port 4789
 $ sudo ufw deny 4789
 ```

 Lets create manager node (run on ubuntu1):
-`$ sudo docker swarm init --advertise-addr 10.0.0.1`
+`$ sudo docker swarm init --advertise-addr 10.0.0.2`

 You will see similar response to this one:
 ```